waniamaqsood/authenticationPractice/README.md

 └── README.md
 ```

-> The exact files may vary depending on the final project structure.
+> The project structure reflects the current implementation.
+Files may change as the project is extended.

 ## How Authentication Works